NadiDami/CrowdHailer.github.io/_posts/2015-07-14-domain-driven-design-introduction.md

 ### Beginning with design

-The Ruby language and I have been working together for over a year now.
-As I have worked on larger programs I have had to spend more time thinking about the design of programs.
-I have improved by learning the difference between hacking code and designing an application.
-Now more of my code is of the latter rather than the former.
+Ruby has been my language of choice for about 18 months now.
+In that time the programs I have worked on have got larger.
+Considering design is a priority in larger programs.
+To improve I have had to learn the difference between hacking code and designing an application.

-There are many good sources that can help when designing applications.
-The ideas that influenced me the most where the concepts and practices from Domain Driven Design(DDD).
-This series of blog posts aims to share what I have learned from exploring DDD.
+There are many good sources that can help when designing applications, some of the best are included in the links at the end of this post.
+The design ideas that have influenced me the most are the concepts and practices from Domain Driven Design(DDD).
+This series of blog posts is aimed towards sharing what I have learned from Domain Driven Design.

-Domain Driven Design can be a nebulous term that seams to provide minimal concrete advice to you as a developer.
-I hope to convince you that it is full of extremely well thought through, practical advice.
-It is important to realise DDD takes a complete world view.
-This is to reflect that software does not exist in isolation, non-technical stakeholders are present throughout a project.
+Domain Driven Design can look as though it provides minimal concrete advice to you as a developer.
+However I think it is full of extremely well thought through, practical advice.
+It is important to realise DDD is a large topic.
+This is because it acknowledges that software does not exist in isolation, DDD takes a complete world view.
+From this foundation are derived best practices in design patterns.
+Covering the most common of these patterns, such as value objects and form objects, are the first few posts.

-As a developer I would separate the technical issues of writing code from the non-technical concerns of the wider project.
+As a developer I have many times tried separate the technical issues of writing code from the non-technical concerns of the wider project.
 Domain Driven Design encouraged me to consider both parts together.
-This view can help clarify problems at many levels of the development process, from the naming of individual methods to the layout of directories in a project.
+Non-technical stakeholders are present throughout the life of a project.
+Considering their contribution to a project can help clarify problems at many levels of the development process.
+The final part of this blog is discussing how the strategy of DDD helps this occur.

 ### Useful Terms